adamyonk/adamyonk.com/src/pages/resume.md

 code in the Studio Electron application to better separate logical and presentation code, and create a better interface for user input.
-I was made team lead for our "design system" project in which I architected and organized a component library to speed up development and increase the testability of our UI layer.
+I was made team lead for our "design system" project in which I architected and organized a component library package to speed up development and increase the testability of our UI layer.

 ### Responsibilities: